 Methodology and Sources

-To find the average yard size in each state, we analyzed the average lot size and the average house size and subtracted the house size from the lot size.
-We used data from the U.S. Census Bureau for the house size and used a proprietary data set for the yard size.
+To find the average yard size in each state, we analyzed the average lot size and the average house size.
+Then, we subtracted the house size from the lot size.
+We used data from the U.S. Census Bureau for house size and a proprietary data set for yard size.
 That dataset included local and federal government data as well as real estate listings.
-Our data is the most recent data available (2020 Census and 2022 local government, real estate listings).

 Editorial Contributors